jjiangweilan/Dynamic-Army-Prediction/README.md

 How to:

-1. Replace the s2client-api/examples/sc2_coordinator with the coordinator file sc2-Coordinator from the WinLoss prediction repo.
+1.Replace the s2client-api/examples/sc2_coordinator with the coordinator file sc2-Coordinator from the WinLoss prediction repo.

-2. This file will extract the enemy data
+2.This file will extract the enemy data

-3. Now replace the pre-existing s2client-api/examples/replay.cc file with the replay.cc file found in WinLoss prediction.
+3.Now replace the pre-existing s2client-api/examples/replay.cc file with the replay.cc file found in WinLoss prediction.

 4.Make sure to change the paths for kReplayFolder to the location of your file